Monix

 Cloudflare

 Users paste a Cloudflare API token in the app.
-Django verifies it, encrypts it with the same Fernet machinery as GSC tokens, and calls Cloudflare API v4 (REST for zones and token verify; GraphQL for zone HTTP request analytics).
+The Next.js server verifies it, encrypts it with the same Fernet machinery as GSC tokens, and calls Cloudflare API v4 (REST for zones and token verify; GraphQL for zone HTTP request analytics).
 No Cloudflare secrets live in the browser.

 Create a custom token with Zone → Zone → Read and Zone → Analytics → Read for the zones you need.
 The dashboard matches each monitored site hostname to a zone on that token and rolls up requests, cached bytes, threats, and country breakdowns on Overview, Sites, Analytics, and Issues.